-JLL’s annual Shopping Centre Investment Review and Outlook 2018 states investors will strategically position themselves in 2018 to gain market share in a changing and competitive environment, which drove transactions in 2017 to the second highest level on
+JLL’s annual Shopping Centre Investment Review and Outlook 2018 states investors will strategically position themselves in 2018 to gain market share in a changing and competitive environment.

 AUSTRALIA, 11 April 2018 – The changing and competitive retail environment is driving transaction activity for shopping centres, as owners refine their portfolios, adjust their exposure to different states and asset types and seek greater diversification to improve their long-term risk-return profile.

 JLL's Australian Shopping Centre Investment Review and Outlook 2018 states that a widening variance between individual retailers and between the performance of prime and secondary grade retail assets has resulted in investors becoming increasingly selective and cautious in terms of shopping centre performance.